 Centrographic measures can be used to describe two features of discrete distributions: (1) central tendency, and (2) dispersion.
 The former is a point which is found by applying at least one averaging criterion.
 Since there exist several averaging criteria, there are several such points.
 The most common are the center of gravity (mean center), median center, and the point of minimum aggregate travel.
-The latter feature, dispersion, depicts the degree of scatter from a point of central tendency.
+Dispersion, depicts the degree of scatter from a point of central tendency.

 Mean center calculations are divided into two methods of use.
 The first method is called the spatial mean or mean center.
 According to Wong (2005), the mean center is “a central or average location of a set of points.”
 The calculation of the mean center involves the summation of the X coordinates, the summation of the Y coordinates, then finally dividing each sum by the number of sample points.
 This produces an average X,Y coordinate pair (an average point) of all the sample points.
 For example, the mean center of the U.S. would be found using all 50 state center coordinates in the calculation.
 The second method is actually the more robust of the two calculations for mean centers, when “the points or locations have different frequencies or occurrences of the phenomenon being studied” (Wong, 2005).
 When these point locations have different frequencies, a “weight” is then applied by multiplying that weight with each coordinate during the summation of each X and Y dataset.
 An example of a weight would be the number of residents in a parcel.
 Parcels with more people would have a higher weight in the mean center calculation of population for parcels in a defined area (like a city).
 This weighting of variables then affects the resultant mean center point because the points with higher weights (like more people) effect the calculation more “pulling” the center more than lesser weighted points.
 This effect is known as a “sensitive center”.